rtic-rs/rtic/book/en/src/migration/migration_v2/monotonics.md

 Check out the [code example](./complete_example.md) for an overview of the required changes.

-For more information on current monotonic implementations, see [the `rtic-monotonics` documentation](https://docs.rs/rtic-monotonics).
+For more information on current monotonic implementations, see [the `rtic-monotonics` documentation](https://docs.rs/rtic-monotonics), and [the examples](https://github.com/rtic-rs/rtic/tree/master/examples).